MohsenMoeinfar/dpdk-experiments/README.md

 ## Test Scenario: Two Queues, Dropping TCP, UDP, or Both Packet Types

-In this test, we examine the effect of dropping specific types of packets.
+In this test, we evaluate the impact of selectively dropping certain types of packets.
-First, we dropped UDP packets, then both TCP and UDP packets.
+Initially, only UDP packets were dropped, followed by the dropping of both TCP and UDP packets.

 We noticed that regardless of the flow rule, the `burst_forward` function is always called.
 This is expected since the driver operates in poll mode — the CPU is always active, and the specified core maintains 100% utilization.